Driolar/SoccerTheory-Pharo/doc/SoccerML - A XML Markup Language for Soccer Theory.md

 Most recent efforts are dedicated to [convert RoboCup logs into CSV](https://github.com/hidehisaakiyama/RoboCup2D-data).

 ### SkillCorner
-The Soccer Theory Suite provides the class `STSkillCornerConverter` for converting SkillCorner open data into SoccerML.
+The Soccer Theory Suite provides the class `STSkillCornerConverter` for converting SkillCorner data into SoccerML.
 There are 9 real matches provided by SkillCorner [here](https://github.com/SkillCorner/opendata).
 Each match data is stored in two JSON files:
 - match_data.json
 - structured_data.json